yGifoom/Italian-EU-election-analysis/README.md

 - there seems to be no correlation between area/population/density and homogeneousness of votes perhaps there is too much noise, clustering by parties might make this better

+- how much compromise must parties have to reach a high consensus? depending on the circoscrizione this number changes.